 Despite its whimsical nickname, parainfluenza, or Bordatella, otherwise known as kennel cough, is no fun and can be pretty nasty.
 This disease causes tracheobronchitis in dogs, which can lead to coughing, retching, and thick nasal discharge, and loss of appetite.
 Puppies in particular are at risk of contracting parainfluenza, as they have less developed (and therefore weaker) immune systems.

-What are the Social Benefits of Vaccination?
+What are the Social Benefits of Vaccinations for Dogs?

 This is by no means an exhaustive list of the diseases that vaccines can prevent.
 For more information, especially information specific to dogs, cats, and rabbits, please visit the vaccinations page of our website to learn more.
 We’ll be more than happy to answer any questions you may have!